emberfox205/stalkinator/README.md

 # Initialization

-Run two files: `app.py` for the server itself, and `data_script.py` for interaction with Arduino Cloud API.
+Run two files: `app.py` for the Flask server itself, and `data_script.py` for interaction with Arduino Cloud API.

 > [!WARNING]
-> A bug persists in the Dangerzone section which prevents Dangerzone markers to be displayed on the map.
+> - A bug persists in the Dangerzone section which prevents Dangerzone markers to be displayed on the map.
 Reload a few times for them to appear.
 Probably will not be fixed.
+> - Dangerzone locations are hardcoded and only a few billiards locations within a fixed vicinity are fetched and interactable with the checkbox.
+> - None of the options in the Settings tab works.

 # Credits: